Team138Entropy/Entropy2021/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: New Issue
-about: Custom issue template
+about: New Issue
 title: ''
 labels: ''
 assignees: ''